tipishev/python_debugging_workshop/README.md

 _do that_

-and happily crash at the exception.
+and inevitably crash with the same error as before.

+Or we can look around us, with `l`, the full command, however, is not `look` but `list`.

-Not very useful.
-The fun starts when we learn to navigate our code dungeon.
+The real fun begins when we learn to navigate our code dungeon.

 There are 2 types of movement:

 * horizontal – within a single function
 * vertical – up and down the call stack

-Let's have a quick tutorial on moving within a single function:
+Let's have an overview of moving within a single function:

 ![Next](/images/walking/1_next.png)